SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_created_new_dist.png)

-1. Create, or update, a CNAME record with your DNS service to route queries for tracking domain(s) with your CloudFront distribution ID.
+1. Create, or update, a CNAME record with your DNS service so that requests to your tracking domain are routed to your CloudFront distribution.
 This will be specific to your DNS service.

    * Get the "Domain Name" for your distribution from the Distributions page.
 You can use the square "copy" button.